Combination of Site-Wide and Real-Time Optimization for the Control of Systems of Electrolyzers: Related Work

 \section{Related Work}

 This section reviews related work in optimizing flexible energy resources, focusing on their control, with emphasis on handling uncertainties.

-\citet{Sule20} developed a model optimizing bids in energy markets for renewable sources and flexible resources, aiming to maximize profits while mitigating risks due to \ac{RE} uncertainties.
-Their model, focusing on planning and \ac{SWO}, neglects \ac{RTO}, crucial for reacting to short-term fluctuations.
+\citet{Sule20} introduced a model for the bidding in energy markets for the integration of renewable energy sources and the operation of flexible energy resources.
+This approach aims to maximize profits and mitigate risks associated with the uncertainties of renewable energy production.
+The work by \citet{Sule20} primarily addresses the upper layers of the control hierarchy shown in \autoref{fig:HierarchyOptimizationLayer} -- \textit{Scheduling} and \ac{SWO} -- by proposing a joint bidding strategy for various distributed energy resources based on a predictive model that considers the uncertainties of renewable energy production.
+However, the model does not address \ac{RTO}, which is crucial for immediate response to short term fluctuations.

+\citet{PHM14} describe an optimization model for the operation of a system with energy generation from wind as well as the operation of flexible energy resources under uncertainty. \citet{PHM14} focus on the economic, emission, reliability, and efficiency aspects of the system operation in both certain and uncertain environments of wind, electricity demand, and real-time pricing markets.
+The authors utilize a stochastic optimization approach, incorporating Monte-Carlo simulations to generate scenario trees based on predicted real-time pricing, wind, and electricity demand.
+This method allows for the modeling of uncertainties and the identification of optimal operational strategies.
+Although the generated scenarios address uncertainties, the responsiveness in terms of \ac{RTO} is lacking.
+This optimization is done on a sub-hourly resolution and cannot be considered as \ac{RTO}, but rather \ac{SWO}.

-\citet{VHS19} presented a scheduling model for building energy resources like batteries, heating, ventilation, and air conditioning using \ac{RTO} to minimize energy costs, focusing on short-term management without higher planning functions like \ac{SWO}.
+\citet{VHS19} proposed a model and an algorithm for the operational planning of battery and HVAC resources in buildings using \ac{RTO} to minimize costs of electric energy. \citet{VHS19} also present a two-part forecasting model for short-term variations.
+This method only focuses on the short-term management for the control of resources without higher planning functions like \ac{SWO}.
 This approach underscores the necessity of real-time control but lacks the integration with long-term strategic planning to market system flexibility.

 \citet{TKF+19} proposed a framework for the energy flexible operation of industrial air separation units using \ac{RTO}.
 Their work highlights the need to account for process dynamics in production optimization due to the variable nature of electricity prices, and addresses this with a dynamic optimization framework specifically designed for air separation units.
-Although real-time electricity prices are mentioned in the study, they are considered with an hourly resolution.
-Consequently, there is no reaction to short-term deviations.
+Despite the mention of real-time electricity prices in the study, they are considered at an hourly resolution.
+Consequently, there is no reaction to short-term deviations, as the optimization primarily focuses on the strategic, longer-term \ac{SWO} of air separation units.